borkshop/js/jspit/stream.md

 ## Done

+Generalized the playability-vs-demo toggle used by a couple jspit demos into a latent DOMgeon feature.

 Updated all jspit demos over new indirected startStop (nee Escape) button.
 Other minor improvements to bsp and dla demos.